ramijavi/CIS-343-Project-1/README.md

 # CIS-343-Project-1

 By: Andy hing Hung & Javier Ramirez

-Game of Life project where the user has to open one of the specified programs (does not use command line args.).
+The Game of Life was developed by John Conway (a British mathematician) in the 1970s.
+It is an example of a cellular automaton, a data structure that seems to evolve iteratively.
+In this simulation we will use a set of rules to determine the survival or death of the cells.

+In this assignment we will focus our attention mostly on memory allocation & memory management in general.